|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 Moving Window Baseline Periods: Moving window baseline periods are defined as some number of days prior to the current date (Example: Last 7 days).
 This allows comparison of current metric values with recently observed history.
 Moving window baselines are useful for operational systems with predictable workload cycles (Example: OLTP days and batch nights).

-Static Baseline Periods: Static baselines are periods of time that you define that are of particular interest to you (Example: End of the fiscal year).
-These baselines can be used to characterize workload periods for comparison against future occurrences of that workload (Example: compare end of the fiscal year from one calendar year to the next).
+Static Baseline Periods: Static baselines are periods of time you define that are of particular interest to you (Example: End of the fiscal year).
+These baselines can be used to characterize workload periods for comparison against future occurrences of that workload (Example: Compare the end of the fiscal year from one calendar year to the next).

 When a metric threshold value is reached, a metric alert is raised.
 A metric alert is a type of event.
 An event is a significant occurrence that indicates a potential problem; for example, either a warning or critical threshold for a monitored metric has been crossed.
 Other examples of events include: database instance is down, a configuration file has been changed, job executions ended in failure, or a host exceeded a specified percentage CPU utilization.
 Two of the most important event types used in enterprise monitoring are: